aleksandr-vin/gitlab-status/README.md

 1. Data is persisted in Docker volumes, check `docker volume` on how to prune.

-2. Run `docker-compose build` after gut pulls.
+2. Run `docker-compose build` after git pulls.